-The Commission's financial position forecast at year-end of March 31, 2013 and the financial outlook for the three years of this plan is based on a downward revised forecast of the number of well applications and marketable gas production levels.
-Commission operations are managed within the revenue forecast, with a possible nominal surplus of \$600 thousand at year-end.
-The likely designation, however, of additional orphaned sites
+The Commission's financial position at March 31, 2013 and the financial outlook for the three years of this plan is based on a downward revised forecast of the number of well applications and marketable gas production levels.
+Excluding OSRF expenses of \$4.8 million, Commission operations resulted in a \$2.2 million surplus.
+The deficit of \$2.6 million is due to the increase in OSRF expenses to fund the remediation and reclamation of these sites in